See MapTrack in action

 • Concrete saws

-Summary: High-value items require higher security.
+Summary: High-value items require higher security to mitigate both opportunistic and organized theft.

 2. Job Sites Are Open and Hard to Control